gmponos/guzzle-log-middleware/README.md

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

 ## Todo
- - Decouple the format of the record from the middleware.
+ - Move the formatting of the Request/Response into separate classes and not inside the middleware class.
  - More tests